Take advantage of our oasis in home care services today, which are all designed to help our clients achieve overall wellness.

 These Checklist requirements are especially valuable when no family members live close enough to monitor the care.
-By having these standards in place, if the Caregiver suffers an accident while working in the senior’s home, their injuries and care are covered by Worker’s Compensation Insurance.
+By having these standards in place, if the Caregiver suffers an accident while working in the senior’s home, their injuries and care covered by Worker’s Compensation Insurance.

 Active supervision of Caregivers allows the agency to professionally work through any performance issues.
-A 24-hour On-Call service allows for last-minute schedule changes and back-up Caregivers to be scheduled, when necessary.
+A 24-hour On-Call service allows for last-minute schedule changes and back-up Caregivers to scheduled, when necessary.